dfrappart/dfrappart.github.io/_posts/2024-02-07-What_if_I_want_to_see_Network_logs_in_Azure_part2.markdown

 ```

-Keeping only the part between the `properties {}`, we can leverage a small terraform configuration to recreate the dashboard anywhere
+Keeping only the part between the `properties {}`, we can leverage a small terraform configuration to recreate the dashboard anywhere.

 ```go